 Keep Wildlife Wild

 One of the most thrilling parts of being in the great outdoors is the proximity to wildlife.
-Here in Steamboat Springs, we share the habitats of many species, including moose, elk, bears, foxes, coyotes and many more.
-While they are great to look at and capture in photos, we need to all do our part to keep wildlife wild.
+The Yampa Valley shares the habitats of many species, including moose, elk, bears, foxes, coyotes, and many more.
+While they are great to look at and capture in photos, we all need to do our part to keep wildlife wild.
 Use our rule of thumb trick: If you can stretch out your arm and put up a thumb, the thumb should cover the animal completely.
 If you can still see the animal around your thumb, you are too close!
-That moose would look so good in your Instagram feed, but please use your zoom.
-Wild animals are unpredictable.
-And remember, don’t feed the bears!
-They might love your leftovers, but it’s dangerous and unhealthy for them to eat human food.
-Enjoy wildlife from a distance.